heyqule/enemy_race_manager/Mod-Compatibility.md

 ## MODS with issues, but not considered conflicted
 #### Resource Spawner Overhaul
-- You have to enable "Use vanilla biter generation" in Startup tab and disable "Use RSO biter generation" in Map tab
+- ERM forcefully enabled "Use vanilla biter generation" and disabled "Use RSO biter generation" setting and hide them.

 #### AAI programmable vehicle
 - It has a feature that prevent player/enemy build too close to each other.
 - This affects proxy builder units which they build too close to your defenses, and you can't replace destroyed buildings.